-1.4.
-Pagination strategies and related work
+1.4 | Pagination strategies and related work

-While Knuth and Plass (1981) already introduced global optimization for micro-typography in T_EX in the '80s, pagination in today's systems is still undertaken using greedy algorithms that essentially generate column by column without looking (far) ahead.
+While Knuth and Plass15 already introduced global optimization for micro-typography in T_EX in the 1980s, pagination in today's systems is still undertaken using greedy algorithms that essentially generate column by column without looking (far) ahead.

-Already in his PhD thesis Plass (1981) discussed applying the ideas behind T_EX's linebreaking algorithm to the question of paginating documents containing text and floats.
-Since then a number of other researchers have worked on improved pagination algorithms, e.g., Wohlfeil (1998) addressed optimal float placement for certain types of documents in his PhD thesis and together with Brüggemann-Klein et al. (2003) using dynamic programming based on the Knuth/Plass algorithm with a restricted document model.
-Jacobs et al. (2003) explore the use of layout templates that can be selected by an optimizing algorithm also based on Knuth/Plass to best fulfill a number of constraints.
+Already in his PhD thesis, Plass16 discussed applying the ideas behind $T{\rm E}X$'s line-breaking algorithm to the question of paginating documents containing text and floats.
+Since then, a number of other researchers have worked on improved pagination algorithms, eg, the work of Wohlfeil17 addressed optimal float placement for certain types of documents in his PhD thesis and together with Brüggemann-Klein et al,18 using dynamic programming based on the Knuth/Plass algorithm with a restricted document model.
+Jacobs et al19 explored the use of layout templates that can be selected by an optimizing algorithm also based on Knuth/Plass to best fulfill a number of constraints.